allegheny-computer-science-203-s2021/assessment/assessment.md

   * Foundations of software engineering

 TODO: add description for each assessment level for this skill.

+* Continuous learning
+  * None = Doesn't want to communicate or cooperate with others.
+  * Inadequate = Willing to cooperate with others and willing to help others improve.
+  * Adequate = Willing to cooperate with others, helping others learn the material, and showing Understanding of the material.
+  * Good = Willing to cooperate with his/her team members, solve/offer solutions to problems, has a good Foundations for software engineering, and understands how to use Python
+  * Excellent = Willing to communicate with others, has great attitude for learning and improving.
+Has mastery of Python and software engineering.
+Willing to help others solve/resolve problems.

 * Understanding and avoiding red flags